Terry Bradds: Career

 Bradds has been playing guitar since the age of five.
 He has performed with a wide variety of musicians and entertainers worldwide, including Martha Raye, John Davidson, Peter Allen.
 He was a member of the Hi-Landers and The ThreeO, the latter of which was originally signed to Sun Records.
 He has played at clubs and venues such as the Copacabana, The Martinique, Playboy Club, and as well as many churches and colleges across the country.
 While with the Hi-Landers, the group was scheduled to be on The Tonight Show Starring Johnny Carson.

 Bradds has been on staff of several T.V. shows, written several commercials, and written original music.
 His song "Jesus is the Rock" was the theme for the Ohio Teens for Christ.

 Bradds now resides in Florida, where he teaches advanced guitar studies at Florida Christian College and is a Minister of worship and Music.
 He also frequently plays shows, recently playing an extended performance at SeaWorld in Kissimmee, Florida.

 Personal

-Terry married Nancy Liming on January 30, 1965, who passed away in November 2014.
+Terry married Nancy Liming on January 30, 1965, who died in November 2014.
 He has two children, Craig and Chris, and five grandchildren.
 He is a cousin of former American Basketball star Gary Bradds.
 Bradds plays a Gibson ES-175.